 The butler’s pantry is also a fantastic space to keep extra crockery, glassware or anything else you may need to host!

-The design of a butler’s pantry is almost like a blank canvas – with countless alternatives, you can create a space that suits your personal preferences perfectly.
+The design of a butler’s pantry is almost like a blank canvas – with countless alternatives, you can create a space that suits your floor plan and personal preferences perfectly.
 If you’re looking to improve your kitchen’s overall storage space, consider adding elements like roll-out shelves, full extension or deep-set drawers and pre-installed organisers.
-Depending on your desired look, these can be exposed or sit behind cabinetry of your choice.
+Depending on your desired look, these can be exposed with open shelving or sit behind cabinetry of your choice.

-If you think you’re going to use your butler’s pantry as a preparation space, there’s opportunity to include elements like built-in chopping boards, sinks and racks for serving crockery, such as salad bowls.
+If you think you’re going to use your butler’s pantry as a space to prepare food, there’s opportunity to include elements like built-in chopping boards, sinks and racks for serving crockery, such as salad bowls.
 Alternatively, if you have eye-catching china or serving utensils, you might want to incorporate glass-front cabinets so that you can show them off.

 While the design of your butler’s pantry should be based on how you’re going to use the space, it’s important that it complements your kitchen’s overall design.
 The two spaces should blend seamlessly in order to maintain visual consistency across the entire space.